siddharthyayavaram/BERT-Based-Idiom-Detection/README.md

 ## Datasets

+1. `theidioms_sentences.txt`: A collection of 7830 sentences with idiomatic expressions.
+Each idiomatic expression appears in an average of 4.87 sentences.
+There are 1606 unique idioms present.
+2. `theidioms1_1_sentences.txt`: A collection of 1606 sentences where each sentence has a unique idiom.

-The datasets are all publicly available and can be acquired as follows :
+The remaining datasets are all publicly available and can be acquired as follows :

 *Note : some additional preprocessing will be required to exactly match our task*